 Warning, this stuff is addictive and will melt in your hands.
 Keep refrigerated

-But I totally get it, not everyone has time to cook or even wants to make their own meals every day.
+But I get it, not everyone has time to cook or even wants to make their own meals every day.

 Man, when my fiance leaves on a business trip I eat pasta most of the days….